The Government accuses Junts of using TV3 as a throwing weapon

 The plenary session approves a decree to expand the ATC and a study commission on fascism.

 BarcelonaFor the second day in a row, public media have entered the debate of the Parliament.
 On the eighth anniversary of the 1-O referendum, Junts MP Agustí Colomines stated that the repression of that time "has now been transformed into a soft denationalization."
-A "paradigmatic" example of this denationalization - for which he holds the Catalan government responsible - is the situation at TV3, which has raised a storm in recent days due to changes in brands and the premiere of programs like Bestial.
-For the executive, Junts "is wrong" to direct its criticism at the government, and criticizes the pro-independence party for using public media "as a weapon."
+A "paradigmatic" example of this denationalization – for which the Catalan government is held responsible – is the situation of TV3, according to the Junts members, which in recent days has raised a storm due to changes in brand and the premiere of programs such as Bestial.
+For the executive, Junts "is wrong" to direct its criticism at the government, and criticizes the pro-independence party for using public media "as a throwing weapon."

 "Is this the topic they've found to oppose the first plenary session after returning to the Parliament [after the summer]?" asked the Minister of the Presidency, Albert Dalmau, in surprise, who pointed out that public media "depends on the Parliament and not the Government."
-For this reason, Dalmau criticized Junts for focusing on TV3 and Catalunya Ràdio: "Until now, of the public media in this plenary session, the only ones I've asked about are the PP and Vox," the minister said.
+For this reason, Dalmau criticized Junts for focusing on TV3 and Catalunya Ràdio: "Until now, only the PP and Vox had asked me about public media in this plenary session," the minister said.

 One of Junts' criticisms is the change of brands (for example, from 3/24 to 3CatInfo).
-Colomines stated that it is not the responsibility of the president of the CCMA, Rosa Romà, to make these changes.
-Earlier this morning, Romà stated in an interview on public radio that the TV3 and Catalunya Ràdio brands "are more alive and have more value than ever" and asserted that they will not disappear.
-The president of the public broadcaster also responded to criticisms of Spanish-ization, stating that they are producing "new, high-quality Catalan content that is connecting with audiences."
+Colomines stated that it is not within the jurisdiction of the president of the CCMA, Rosa Romà, to make these changes.
+Earlier this morning, Romà said in an interview on public radio that the TV3 and Catalunya Ràdio brands "are more alive and have more value than ever" and assured that they will not disappear.
+The president of the public broadcaster also addressed criticisms of Spanish-ization, stating that they are producing "new, high-quality Catalan content that is connecting with audiences."

-Amid this debate, the replacement of three members of the governing council of the CCMA, which is due by law this year, looms.
-The Corporation believes that it is responsible for the initiative in Parliament, and it is unclear who the replacements should be.
-When the current government of the public media was elected, the PSC, ERC, and Junts had approximately the same number of seats, while now the Socialists are the leading force with 42, the Junts party is second with 35, and ERC has 20 deputies, half as many as the PSC.
+Overhanging this debate is the replacement of three members of the CCMA's governing council, which is required by law this year.
+The Corporation believes that the initiative corresponds to Parliament, and it is unclear who the replacements should be.
+When the current public media government was elected, the PSC, ERC, and Junts had roughly the same number of seats, while now the Socialists are the leading force with 42, the Junts are second with 35, and ERC has 20 deputies, half of what the PSC has.

-In Tuesday's control session, The budgets did not plan at any time on the debate, but this Wednesday there was a forceful warning from the ERC to the president of the Generalitat, Salvador Illa, but also to the Spanish president, Pedro Sánchez.
-In the validation of a decree on the expansion of the Tax Agency of Catalonia – approved with the Yeah Of all the left-wing parties, Republican MP Albert Salvadó has warned that "until the issue of tax collection and the new financing model are resolved," they will not negotiate "new budgets, neither here nor with the Spanish government," and the executives will have "many difficulties."
+In the control session on Tuesday with the president, Salvador Illa, The budgets did not plan at any time on the debate, but this Wednesday, the ERC (Republican Socialist Workers' Party) issued a forceful warning from the plenary session to the Catalan and Spanish governments.
+The PSC (Spanish Socialist Workers' Party), with the support of left-wing parties, approved a decree on the expansion of the Catalan Tax Agency, but Republican MP Albert Salvadó warned that "until the issue of tax collection and the new financing model are resolved," they will not negotiate "new budgets," either here or in Madrid.
 Therefore, he urged the Socialists to approve the bill registered in Congress "to enable the Generalitat to collect personal income tax" in full, some 30 billion euros, and to specify the new financing model.
 Because if the Socialists "do not fulfill their commitments, they will have great difficulty governing," Salvadó warned.

 The study commission on fascism has been approved.